adobe/S3-FileSystem/docs/Usage.md

 ### Considerations on performance

+#### S3 and DynamoDB warm-up

+Bear in min that with newly created S3 buckets and DynamoDB tables you will have a single partition.
+You should slowly ramp up your workload and allow auto-scaling to happen behind the scenes.

+In the case of DynamoDB you can pre-provision throughput, but we advise against it as it is not very cost-efficient.

 #### Single directory operations performance

 Because the first level children of a directory are stored under the same partition key, the operation throughput when